Pickled fruit: By country

 In Malaysia, some fruits are pickled when they are unripe, such as belimbing, kedondong, chermai, lime, pineapple, papaya, mango and nutmeg.

-In Mexico, there are two phrases to describe a pickle: the term "escabechar" or "encurtir" is used when food is pickled by vinegar; whereas it is called "escabeche" or "salmuera" when salt is the main pickling agent.
+In Mexico, there are two phrases to describe a pickle: the term "escabechar" or "encurtir" is used when food is pickled in vinegar; whereas it is called "escabeche" or "salmuera" when salt is the main pickling agent.

-The word "vinegar" is of French origin (Vin - Aigre), comprising "vino-agrio" in Spanish and literally "wine-sour" in English.
-At its origin, vinegar was obtained as the result from the fermentation of wine which was sour.
+The word "vinegar" is of French origin, vin aigre meaning literally "sour wine", cognate to Spanish vino-agrio.
+At its origin, vinegar was obtained by fermentation of wine which was sour.

 In Mexico, vinegar is obtained in large part from the fermentation of fruits such as pineapple and apple; people use this naturally sourced vinegar to pickle fruits and vegetables in the home.
 With many various peppers, the pickle pepper is very popular in Mexico — the pepper being one of the main products made both at home and by the pickling industry.
 Some states in Mexico such as Oaxaca and Puebla use homemade fermented pineapple-vinegar or sour brine to pickle fruits such as mangoes, membrillos and some cactus — the resulting pickles are then used as ingredients in traditional cooking.